-Matsumura now cares for the cattle, pigs, cats, dogs and even ostriches that are now ownerless, a responsibility he took on partly by accident.
+Matsumura now cares for the cattle, pigs, cats, dogs, and even ostriches that are now ownerless, a responsibility he took on partly by accident.
 “Our dogs didn’t get fed for the first few days.
-When I did eventually feed them, the neighbours’ dogs started going crazy.
+When I did eventually feed them, the neighbors’ dogs started going crazy.
 I went over to check on them and found that they were all still tied up.
 Everyone in town left thinking they would be back home in a week or so, I guess.
 From then on, I fed all the cats and dogs every day.
 They couldn’t stand the wait, so they’d all gather around barking up a storm as soon as they heard my truck.
 Everywhere I went there was always barking.
-Like, ‘We’re thirsty’ or, ‘We don’t have any food.’
+Like, ‘we’re thirsty’ or, ‘we don’t have any food.’
 So I just kept making the rounds.”

 Naoto cares for the cattle at his makeshift farm.

-Many of the dogs and cats have gone semiferal without any humans around – they’ve taken to hiding in the forest and are no longer a common sight.
+Many of the dogs and cats have gone semiferal without any humans around—they’ve taken to hiding in the forest and are no longer a common sight.
 The cattle are still domestic, however, and live in abandoned rice paddies, penned in by fences Naoto constructed by hand out of pipes.
 While the dozens of surviving cows are all skin and bones, they’re luckier than the more than 120 cattle who died of starvation inside a barn nearby.